Mikejo5000/vsts-docs-pr/docs/build-release/apps/containers/build.md

 1. Remove the **Archive files** task and the **Publish artifacts** task from the build definition.

 1. Select **+ Add Task** to add another task to the build definition.
-From the displayed task catalog, select **Docker** task.
-Change the parameters for this task as follows:
+From the displayed task catalog, select the **Docker** task.
+Specify the following arguments:

    * **Azure subscription:** Select a connection from the list under **Available Azure Service Connections** or create a more restricted permissions connection to your Azure subscription.
 If you are using VSTS and if you see an **Authorize** button next to the input, click on it to authorize VSTS to connect to your Azure subscription.
 If you are using TFS or if you do not see the desired Azure subscription in the list of subscriptions, see [Azure Resource Manager service endpoint](../../concepts/library/service-endpoints.md#sep-azure-rm) to manually set up the connection.